Voices From the Archive

 —Ray, Spofford Voices, September 1991

-I don’t believe the suspects’ “confessions” were real.
+l don’t believe the suspects’ “confessions” were real.
 They were too vague and they were given when the police didn’t know all the facts about what happened, like whether or not the victim’s bra was torn off.
 It’s well known that the police have a way of intimidating people into making false confessions.
 I say if the police didn’t know a lot of the facts during the questioning, they must have interrogated, intimidated, maybe even fabricated the “confessions” from the suspects.

 Here’s an example I made up: The police might say, “Your friend told me you were the one who raped her and it was all your idea.
 If you confess, we could get you off easy.”
+And Yusef Salaam’s confession was taken without parental permission, even though he was only 15 at the time.

-There was little or no physical evidence linking the suspects with the crime: None of the sperm found on the jogger matched the suspects, and there was no mud or blood on the suspects’ clothing, even though the jogger was found in a muddy area bleeding to death (in the time between the rape and the arrest of [some of] the suspects, there was no time for suspects to change their clothes).
+There was little or no physical evidence linking the suspects with the crime: none of the sperm found on the jogger matched the suspects, and there was no mud or blood on the suspects’ clothing, even though the jogger was found in a muddy area bleeding to death (in the time between the rape and the arrest of the suspects, there was no time for suspects to change their clothes).

 I think these kids were suspects because they were black kids in a group.
 The police suspect you of things when you’re in a group.
 When I’m with my friends, the police seem to watch us more than if it was just me and another person.
 Especially when my friends are all black.